 Northwestern University is a private institution of higher education.
 All research agreements are to be issued to "Northwestern University."
 Further, non-disclosure agreements are to cover and be signed by Northwestern at an institutional level rather than individual faculty investigators.

 While initial discussions between industrial sponsors and Northwestern University faculty or senior research staff occur in a variety of ways, no program or project may be established or undertaken unless a carefully defined research proposal, including a budget, has been submitted through the university's internal review procedures, and an acceptable funding agreement has been negotiated and signed by the authorized representatives of both parties.

-Authority to negotiate and execute awards for research on behalf of Northwestern University is delegated to the Office for Sponsored Research (OSR).
-The authorizing official for Northwestern University is the Executive Director of OSR or her designee.
+Authority to negotiate and execute awards for research on behalf of Northwestern University is delegated to the Sponsored Research.
+The authorizing official for Northwestern University is the Executive Director of Sponsored Research or their designee.
 Northwestern University does not honor contracts or commitments made on its behalf by unauthorized individuals.

 As a non-profit research university, Northwestern strongly adheres to the principles of academic freedom stated by the American Association of University Professors (AAUP).
 Our faculty is entitled to full freedom in research and in the publication of the results of sponsored research.

 Thus, Northwestern does not enter into research agreements that prevent or restrict its ability to publicly disclose the methods, data, and results of research projects, either in the context of written academic publications or public presentations.